 The service was friendly and quick.
 I loved the cute decor and logo of the restaurant.
 I highly recommend a visit here if you love pancakes and are looking for an affordable breakfast option off the strip.

 Las Vegas, NV 89102

 Hours: Open daily (except Thanksgiving and Christmas) 7:00AM to 3:00PM

 Omelet House has three locations, but we dined at their central restaurant on Charleston Blvd.
 The restaurant is bigger than Babystacks, but it can still get busy on the weekends so I recommend arriving early.

-The menu offers a variety of breakfast and lunch options, but as the name suggests — omelettes are their specialty.
+The menu offers a variety of breakfast and lunch options, but as the name suggests — omelets are their specialty.

 Do come with a big appetite or plan to take any leftovers home.
-If you are unsure, I recommend splitting an omelette between two people since the portions are quite large.
+If you are unsure, I recommend splitting an omelet between two people since the portions are quite large.

-I ordered the Green Hornet omelette which comprised of avocado (or guacamole), tomato and cheddar cheese.
-Each omelette is served with spuds and a side of bread or toast.
+I ordered the Green Hornet omelet which comprised of avocado (or guacamole), tomato and cheddar cheese.
+Each omelet is served with spuds and a side of bread or toast.
 I got the banana bread which was delicious and came with a serving of whipped butter.